-1.8 Billion US Dollar Assets Recovered From Economic Offenders, Fugitives: Dr Jitendra
+1.8 billion US Dollar assets recovered from economic offenders, fugitives: Dr Jitendra

 Dr Jitendra Singh gave away medals to meritorious staff and officers and congratulated the awardees and their family members and wished all the best to CBI and its officers.

-1.8 Billion US Dollar Assets Recovered From Economic Offenders, Fugitives: Dr Jitendra

-NEW DELHI, Sept 7 : Over 1.8 billion US Dollar worth assets have been recovered from economic offenders and fugitives
+1.8 billion US Dollar assets recovered from economic offenders, fugitives: Dr Jitendra